noil/dachshund/README.md

 ## Introduction

-Library `dachshund` implements a simple  workers pool which use buffered channel for recieving new tasks.
+Library `dachshund` implements a simple  workers pool.
+You could use it as buffered pool for recieving new tasks or as classic pool without buffering.

 ## Features:

 - Recycling the number of workers automatically
 - Changing (increase/descrease) the number of workers on the fly, without restarting or stopping the service
-- Changing (increase/descrease) queue buffer size on the fly, without restarting or stopping the service
+- Changing (increase/descrease) queue buffer size on the fly, without restarting or stopping the service.
+If use buffered pool
+- Changing method which pool calls on the fly

 ### Installation